 We are a clinical development-stage biopharmaceutical company with a limited operating history.
 We have no products approved for commercial sale and have not generated any revenue from product sales.
 We have never been profitable and have incurred operating losses in each year since inception.
-Our net losses were \$7.4 million for the year ended December 31, 2020, and we have incurred a net loss of \$1.9 million for the three months ended March 31, 2021.
+Our net losses were \$7.4 million for the year ended December 31, 2020, and we have incurred a net loss of \$3.1 and \$4.9 million for the three and six months ended June 30, 2021, respectively.
 We have prepared our financial statements on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
 The financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or amounts of liabilities that might be necessary should we be unable to continue in existence.

 We will continue to require substantial additional capital to continue our clinical development and potential commercialization activities.
 Accordingly, we will need to raise substantial additional capital to continue to fund our operations.
-The development of our product candidates have been funded in part through federal and state grants, including, but not limited to, the funding received from CPRIT.
+The development of our product candidates and funding our operations have been funded through sales of equity and funds received from CPRIT.
 The amount and timing of our future funding requirements will depend on many factors, including but not limited to the pace and results of our clinical development efforts, as well as our ability to access the funding remaining available under the CPRIT grant.
-To date, we have also financed our operations primarily through the sale of equity securities.
 Further, the global economic downturn may impair our ability to obtain additional financing through other means, such as debt financing.
 There can be no assurance we will be able to secure additional financing on favorable terms to us, or at all.
 Further any debt financing may contain restrictive covenants which limit our operating flexibility and any equity financing will likely result in additional and possibly significant dilution to existing stockholders.
 Failure to raise sufficient capital, as and when needed or on commercially reasonable terms, would have a significant and negative impact on our financial condition and our ability to develop our product candidates.